 Helping underprivileged people get back on their feet.
 The objective is to lessen the burden on a family.

-Ever since the Corona virus hit the world, and the lock down, many people lost their jobs.
+Ever since the Corona virus hit the world, and the lock down began, many people lost their jobs.
 The biggest issue is having enough food for underprivileged persons.
 Since March 23rd 2020, I began the Food Drive in E-11, Islamabad.
-My followers have joined me in this drive, and so far we have daily fed around 150 to 180 persons, in E-11 sector and D-12 area too.
-The rest of the donations will be used for getting rations and food for families during Ramzan.
+My followers have joined me in this drive, and so far we have daily fed around 150 to 600 persons.
+Previously, it was only in E-11 sector, recently one of our receivers, has joined our team, and provides food to one more sector; D-12, Islamabad.
+The rest of the donations will be used for getting rations for needy families.

 What you can do:

 You can post them to my Studio.
 Any formal or casual suits in excellent condition will do.